 Section 822A of the Corporations Act establishes a framework to prescribe the matters that must be dealt with in the Operating Rules and those that may instead be considered under the Procedures.
-Rule changes are subject to a Ministerial disallowance process.
+Operating Rule changes are subject to a Ministerial disallowance process, although the Minister's role in this process has been delegated to authorised ASIC officers since April 2016.
 The Corporations Act also establishes how any inconsistency between the licensed facility's rules and applicable laws and regulations (in particular, derivative transaction rules and derivative trade repository rules) would be resolved.

-The ASX Clear (Futures) Operating Rules and Procedures (including the OTC Rules and OTC Handbook) are published on the ASX public website and the ASX restricted participant website, and are supplemented with explanatory material, to support participants' (and prospective participants') understanding of the risks they face through participation in the system.
-In addition to the Operating Rules and Procedures, publicly available material includes high-level descriptions of ASX Clear (Futures)' risk management framework, the Standard Portfolio Analysis of Risk (SPAN) margining methodology, business continuity arrangements and the Default Management Framework (DMF).
+The ASX Clear (Futures) Operating Rules and Procedures, OTC Rules and OTC Handbook are published on the ASX public website and the Customer Portal, ASX's restricted participant website.
+These documents are supplemented with explanatory material, to support participants' (and prospective participants') understanding of the risks they face through participation in the system.
+In addition to the Operating Rules and Procedures, publicly available material includes high-level descriptions of ASX Clear (Futures)' risk management framework, the SPAN margining methodology, business continuity arrangements and the CCP DMF.
 Participants have access to additional manuals, reports and explanatory notes covering such topics as the application process for new participants, compliance, technical and operational details, counterparty risk assessment, and fees.